-The information on governance included here supplements that described in the Trustees' Report and in the Statement of Trustees' responsibilities.
-The Board of Trustees has formally met 4 times during the year.
-Whilst the full board meets less than 6 times a year, all of the Trustees are involved in more meetings throughout the year depending on committees that they are members of.
+The information on governance included here supplements that described in the Trustees' Report and in the Statement of Trustees' Responsibilities.
+The Board of Trustees has formally met as a group 3 times during the year.
+Whilst the full Board meets less than 6 times a year, all of the Trustees are involved in more meetings throughout the year depending on committees that they are members of.
 These committees have delegated decision making powers in line with the Trust scheme of delegation.
-Additionally throughout the year all Trustees, including the Chair, are provided with a set of monthly management accounts.
+Additionally, throughout the year all Trustees, including the Chair, are provided with a set of monthly management accounts.
 For these reasons it is considered that the Trust meets the Academies Financial Handbook requirements for achieving sufficient financial oversight.